kevc528/backend-challenge20/README.md

 #### POST `/api/signup`
 This post request is used for creating a new User.
-It is required to have username, password, and name in the request body.
+It is required to have username, password, email, and name in the request body.
 Year and major are optional fields.
 It is important to note that the passwords are stored securely witha hash.
 Another important